freifunk-berlin/firmware/README.md

 A new branch must be created for a new release.
 The branch name must be a semantic version number.
 Make sure that you include the semantic version number and, for major releases the codename in the README and configuration files (./configs/*).

-~~The buildbot creates the version and puts the files in the stable directory once you have published the new branch on GitHub.~~

 ### Patches with "git format-patch"